speedscale/docs/docs/guides/replay/load-test.md

 mode**](/reference/glossary.md/#low-data-mode).

 :::info
-In low data mode response data will not be sent to Speedscale for analysis.
-This removes the ability to run assertions, defined on the **Assertions** tab, but enables much higher throughput than can be achieved otherwise.
-Status codes will be compared in low data mode and will affect the overall success rate of the replay report.
+In low data mode only sampled response data of failures will not be sent to Speedscale for analysis.
+This limits the number of [RRPairs](/reference/glossary.md/#rrpair) that will be collected and processed with [assertions](/reference/glossary.md/#assertions), defined on the **Assertions** tab, but enables much higher throughput than can be achieved otherwise.
+Status codes will be compared in low data mode which determines the overall success rate of the replay report.
 :::